 Come here twice: in the morning, when the honey-hued granite begins to assert its dominance over the white dawn sunshine, and in the evening, when the rocks capture a hot palette of reds, oranges, yellows and pinks on the crowning glory of Chola temple architecture.
 The World Heritage–listed Brihadishwara Temple was built between 1003 and 1010 by Raja Raja I (‘king of kings’).
 The outer fortifications were put up by Thanjavur's later Nayak and British regimes.

-You enter through a Nayak gate, followed by two original gopurams with elaborate stucco sculptures.
+You enter through a Maratha-era gate, followed by two original gopurams with elaborate stucco sculptures.
 You might find the temple elephant under one of the gopurams.
 Several shrines are dotted around the extensive grassy areas of the walled temple compound, including one of India’s largest statues of Nandi (Shiva’s sacred bull), facing the main temple building.
 Cut from a single rock and framed by slim pillars, this 16th-century Nayak creation is 6m long.
+Don't miss the sublime sculptures at the shrine dedicated to Lakshmi, to the right of Nandi when entering the complex.